jelmersnippe/electron-diagrams/README.md

 ## TODO
 1. Change cursor upon entering/leaving MouseInteractible (cursorType or currentTool cursorType)
-1. Resizable shapes (activity boxes) (These should just have an updating boundingbox and be drawn based on bounding box)
 1. Connections that spawn from ActionPoint items on activity boxes
 1. Labels for shapes
 1. Text boxes